Access and participation

 Each of these initiatives provides you with the best possible opportunity to succeed and progress to a sustainable career in the creative industries.

-We have a package of bursaries and scholarships to remove any financial barriers when it comes to access.
-These include:
+We have a package of bursaries and scholarships to help students from low-income households, care backgrounds, and those with disabilities.
+These are to help remove any financial barriers when it comes to access and are within the Fair Access Fund.

 Further Education students can also access additional financial support via New College Swindon, our partner college.